Grab a coffee and get cosy because you’re about to get an excuse for a long sit-down. Here’s why reading to your child can be a great thing.

 It’s all part of the training

 The baby pawing at the book with a tiny fist or ripping the flaps will eventually curl up gripped by a beautiful children’s tale.
 (Choose books made with thicker card in the meantime.)
 It will likely happen when they first start primary school.
-You might feel a bit useless at the same time as proud of them and tempted to snuggle up next to them with your own novel.

 It lets everyone bond with them